ducttrn/dial-a-ride/README.md

 # dial-a-ride
-Source code for the research on the Longest-Chain-First approach Dial-a-Ride problem conducted by Bill Tran and Minh Nguyen at Connecticut College, supervised and consulted by Professor Christine Chung, in the Fall 2022.
+Source code for the research on the Longest-Chain-First approach for the Dial-a-Ride problem conducted by Bill Tran and Minh Nguyen at Connecticut College, supervised and consulted by Professor Christine Chung, in the Fall 2022.